Skip to content

 November 21, 1990, Kentucky prosecuted its largest drug-trafficking ring in terms of the volume of cocaine it imported, one ton.
 An Indiana man received 20 years in prison without parole.

-Localtonians wish a Happy Birthday to Lexington native Tuckaway Winged Foot, born in 1993, the winningest Dalmatian in history according to the Dalmatian Club of America.
+Localtonians wish a Happy Birthday to Lexington native Tuckaway Winged Foot, born in 1993, the winningest Dalmatian in history, according to the Dalmatian Club of America.

 November 21, 2003, Army CPL Gary B. Coleman, 24, of Pikeville died in Iraq fighting in Operation Iraqi Freedom.

 November 21, 2008, Seco native Tom Gish of Letcher County passed away.
-An American newspaper reporter and editor, he owned The Mountain Eagle Weekly newspaper alongside his wife, Pat Gish, in Whitesburg.
+An American newspaper reporter and editor, he owned The Mountain Eagle Weekly alongside his wife, Pat Gish, in Whitesburg.
 His paper challenged Eastern Kentucky strip mining 1st and foremost.

 November 21, 2008, Kentucky executed a 37-year-old white male by lethal injection in the Kentucky State Penitentiary at Eddyville for multiple murders in Warsaw, Gallatin County.
 So far, this was the Commonwealth’s last execution.